Terkwood/book/src/tech/adding_redis_streams_to_rust.md

 You can think of Redis Streams data as a way to communicate _time-indexed_ data among processes.
 Oversimplifying this, you can imagine that each stream is a CSV with a timestamp, flowing through memory.
 Digging deeper, Redis Streams exposes functionality that's more advanced than basic pub/sub, as you can have multiple consumer groups eat up a single stream:  even if one consumer happens to be faster than the others, Redis will rationally distribute the data.

 Too, unlike Redis's pub/sub mechanism, Redis Streams are somewhat durable.
-If you miss a publication for some reason, it's still available in the stream, with limits; a stream can have a cap on the amount of messages allowed to accumulate.
+If you miss a message, it's still available in the stream, with limits; a stream will generally have a cap on the amount of messages allowed to accumulate.

 ## Why Does Rust Need Redis Streams? 🔎